2019 Vault Rankings

 A well-known producer of food products that provides employees with a flexible work environment in locations around the globe

-One of the world's largest snack companies, Mondelez International owns a pantry of billion-dollar brands such as Cadbury and Milka chocolates; LU, Nabisco, and Oreo biscuits; Trident gum; and Tang powdered beverages.
+One of the world's largest snack companies, Mondelez International owns a pantry of billion-dollar brands such as Cadbury and Milka chocolates; LU, BelVita, and Oreo biscuits; Trident gum; and Tang powdered beverages.
 The company's portfolio includes global, national, and regional brands, many of which are more than 100 years old.
 Biscuits (cookies, crackers, and salted snacks) and chocolate account for most of the company’s sales.
-Mondelez, which operates worldwide, generates most of its revenue outside the US.
+Mondelez, which operates in more than 80 countries and sells its products in some 150, generates most of its revenue outside the US.

 Mondelez's portfolio of food and snack brands are organized into five product categories.
-Its two largest, biscuits (cookies, crackers and salted snacks) and chocolate, together account for about 70% of total revenue.
-The remaining product categories include gum & candy (some 15%), cheese & grocery (nearly 10%), and beverages (about 5%).
+Its two largest -- biscuits (cookies, crackers, and salted snacks) and chocolate -- together account for about 75% of total revenue.
+The remaining product categories include gum & candy (some 15%), cheese & grocery (more than 5%), and beverages (about 5%).

-Europe represents Mondelez’s largest market, generating nearly 40% of revenue.
+Mondelez's geographic representation is fairly balanced with Europe representing nearly 40% of revenue.
 North America and the AMEA region (Asia, Middle East, and Africa) contribute more than 25% and 20% of sales, respectively, with Latin America adding another 10%.

-Mondelez has some 150 manufacturing and processing facilities in more than 50 countries, primarily in Europe and the AMEA region.
-It also has about 130 distribution centers, nearly two-thirds located in North America.
+Illinois-based Mondelez has some 130 manufacturing and processing facilities in more than 50 countries, primarily in Europe and the AMEA region.
+It also has some 120 distribution centers, about 45% located in North America.

 Sales and Marketing

 Mondelez has been focusing on its core brands (its Power Brands) and brands that appeal to changing consumer tastes as a key element of its growth strategy.
 It has launched healthier versions of some of its iconic brands, including Oreo and Ritz.
-In addition, the company has recently introduced new brands designed to appeal to the Millennial generation and others who prefer “better-for-you” snacks, including savory lines Good Thins in 2016 and Vea in 2017.
-It has also transitioned how it sources ingredients, with a specific focus on sustainable palm oil and a commitment to source 100% cage-free eggs over the next 10 years.
+In addition, the company has recently introduced new brands designed to appeal to the Millennial generation and others who prefer “better-for-you” snacks, including savory lines Good Thins and Vea.
+It anticipates healthier snacks (referred to as "well-being" items) will make up half its product portfolio by 2020.

 Mergers and Acquisitions

-In mid-2018 Mondelez entered the fast-growing premium cookie market with the $500 million acquisition of Tate's Bake Shop.
+It entered the fast-growing premium cookie market the prior year with the $500 million acquisition of Tate's Bake Shop.
 Tate's, headquartered in Long Island, NY, is known for its thin-and-crispy cookies made from simple, high-quality ingredients.

 3 Parkway North Blvd STE 300